yugasun/site/content/intro/quick-start.md

 ## Intro

 This quick start will take you through the basics of using the Serverless Framework.

+We'll cover:
-We'll learn how to create and deploy a service with an HTTP endpoint.
-Then, we'll understand how the serverless event model works and add some dynamic logic to our endpoint.
-Next, we'll learn how to provision a database with the Framework to persist state between requests.
-Finally, we'll look at some basic operations with Serverless.
+- how to create and deploy a service with an HTTP endpoint
+- how the serverless event model works (and we'll add some dynamic logic to our endpoint)
+- how to use the Framework to provision a database that will persist state between requests
+- some basic operations with Serverless

 The quick start is aimed at teaching you the key components of Serverless.
 If you would prefer a walkthrough to build a project, check out these tutorials: